edgedb/rfcs/text/1001-edgedb-server-control.rst

 ``--nightly``
   if passed, the latest nightly build from the specified version channel is installed.

-``--user``
-  install into the user home directory instead of system-wide, does not require privelege elevation (TODO: this requires relocatable builds and is TBD).

-``--list``
-  list EdgeDB versions available for installation

-``--list-installed``
-  list installed EdgeDB versions

 ``--update``
   if specified, ``edgedb install`` will only attempt to update the existing